sparkfabrik/company-playbook/content/guides/an-introduction-to-docker.md

 echo $DOCKER_MACHINE_IP
 ```

-The _docker-machine_ (aka _docker-host_ or _docker server_) is the server on which we'll start our containers.
-MacOSX's kernel is unable to provide the container technology docker relies on (which is built-in on Linux kernel), so in the guide linked above, we provisioned a virtual machine with VirtualBox, running a Linux distro.
+The _docker-machine_ (aka _docker-host_ or _docker server_) is the server on which we'll start our containers. macOS's kernel is unable to provide the container technology docker relies on (which is built-in on Linux kernel), so in the guide linked above, we provisioned a virtual machine with VirtualBox, running a Linux distro.

 If you have